taskcluster/taskcluster-docs/src/manual/using/actions/index.md

 ---
-title: Actions
+title: Defining User Actions on Existing Tasks
 ---

-This section shows how to define an action in-tree such that it shows up in supported user interfaces like Treeherder.
+This section shows how to define *actions*.
+Actions allow users to affect a task or task-graph after it has been submitted.
+Common actions are:

+-   Retrigger a task,
+-   Retry specific test cases many times,
+-   Obtain a loaner machine,
+-   Backfill missing tasks,

+Actions are defined in-tree, so they are specific to the software being built and can be modified through the usual review process.
+Taskcluster defines a convention -- documented here -- which allows user interfaces to connect users to these actions.

 At a very high level, the process looks like this: